Petroleum Warfare Department: Burning seas

 The details of the story indicated the invention of a bomb that would spread a thin film of volatile liquid on the surface of the water and then ignite it.
-This rumour was whispered into attentive ears in neutral cities such as Stockholm, Lisbon, Madrid, Cairo, Istanbul, Ankara, New York, and other places, probably around late July or early August 1940.
-The burning-seas rumour appealed to the dark imaginations of both friend and foe.
+This rumour was spread in neutral cities such as Stockholm, Lisbon, Madrid, Cairo, Istanbul, Ankara, New York, and other places, probably around late July or early August 1940.
 Soon, interrogation of captured Luftwaffe pilots revealed that the rumour had become common knowledge.

 German armed forces began experimenting with burning floating oil.
 On 18 August, they ignited 100 tons of floating oil; it burned for 20 minutes producing heat and copious smoke – this was almost a week before the first successful British ignition.

 In Europe, the burning-seas story became embellished to the point where the story included a German invasion attempt thwarted by the ignition of oil on water.
 American war correspondent William Lawrence Shirer was based in Berlin at the time, but in mid-September, he visited Geneva, Switzerland.

 News coming over the near-by border of France is that the Germans have attempted a landing in Britain, but that it has been repulsed with heavy German losses.
 Must take this report with a grain of salt.

 On the evening of the following day, Shirer arrived back in Berlin:

 I noticed several lightly wounded soldiers, mostly airmen, getting off a special car which had been attached to our train.
 From their bandages, the wounds looked like burns.
 I noticed also the longest Red Cross train I've ever seen.
 It stretched from the station for half a mile to beyond the bridge over the Landwehr Canal. [...]
 I wondered where so many wounded could have come from, as the armies in the west stopped fighting three months ago.
 As there were only a few porters I had to wait some time on the platform and picked up a conversation with a railway workman.
 He said most of the men taken from the hospital train were suffering from burns.

 Can it be that the tales I heard in Geneva had some truth in them after all?
 The stories there were that either in attempted German raids with sizable landing-parties on the English coast or in rehearsals with boats and barges off the French coast the British had given the Germans a bad pummelling.
 The reports reaching Switzerland from France were that many German barges and ships had been destroyed and a considerable number of German troops drowned; also that the British used a new type of wireless-directed torpedo (a Swiss invention, the Swiss said) which spread ignited oil on the water and burned the barges.
 Those cases of burns at the station this morning bear looking into.